 What’s Causing My Neuropathic Pain?

-We know that neuropathic pain is caused by damaged or dysfunctional nervous system.
+We know that neuropathic pain is better seen through the lens of injury to fascia and myofascial pain.
 There are many possible causes of this.
 One such cause would be a traumatic injury, like that of a car accident.
 Autoimmune disorders, cancer, kidney problems, diabetes, and more.
-If you haven’t experienced a traumatic injury in your lifetime, then there is most likely an underlying cause of your neuropathy that needs to be resolved.
-Can neuropathy be cured?
-That would depend on the exact cause of your pain.
+If you haven’t experienced a traumatic injury in your lifetime, then there is most likely an underlying cause of your issue that needs to be discovered.
+Can neuropathy and myofascial pain be cured?
+That would depend on the exact cause of your pain and what are called perpetuating factors.
 If the underlying issue is resolved, it could go away entirely.
-At the very least, a pain specialist can help you find ways to reduce your pain naturally.
+At the very least, a fascia pain specialist can help you find ways to reduce your pain naturally.